-Promotion: All members of the department who are of higher rank than the candidate.
+Promotion: All members of the department-University Libraries faculty who are of higher rank than the candidate.

-Continuing Appointment: All members of the department with a continuing appointment.
+Continuing Appointment: All members of the department-University Libraries faculty with a continuing appointment.

 - 2.5.2 If, in a case of continuing appointment, the candidate's department is not large enough to form an appropriate group of at least seven members, such a group will be constituted by the Provost after consultation with the Director and the candidate.
 If, in a case of promotion, the appropriate group believes it is too few in number to present an effective file, an enlarged group will be constituted by the Provost after consultation with the Director, the original appropriate group, and the candidate.
 When such cases originate in the Health Sciences Library, the Vice President for Health Sciences, rather than the Provost, will be involved. - 2.5.3 The appropriate faculty group, in advance of making its recommendation, shall have ready access to the completed file and to a copy of these Procedures.
 The file shall carry on its face the names of all those faculty eligible to consult it, with space provided for their signatures.
 Each eligible faculty member consulting the file shall sign the cover sheet to indicate that his or her examination of the file has been completed. - 2.5.4 The appropriate faculty group, having examined the candidate's file, shall convene to rake a recommendation in that case.
 Individual faculty is strongly urged to expand on their votes by writing letters for the file.
-Such letters will normally be addressed to the Director.
-This may be done either in the case of positive or negative opinions. - 2.5.5 Any department member who wishes to express his or her views about a
+Such letters will normally be addressed to the